 Driving to Bear Mountain offers Instagram-worthy pictures itself but it’s the view from the Perks Memorial Tower which overlooks the park, the Hudson Highlands, and the Harriman State Park, that offer the most breathtaking views.

 Mount Tammany, located in the Delaware Water Gap, is one of the most popular scenic hikes in New Jersey.
 While it does require a rather strenuous hike to get the best views (1527 feet), there are easier options available and it’s truly the hike through the area that provides the best taste of fall.
 There’s nothing quite like hiking up a mountain with golden leaves falling down beside you.

-Whether you’re willing to drive one hour or four, there’s a fall day trip for you.
+Whether you’re willing to drive one hour or four, there are many fall day trips from New York City that offer a great escape.
 Immerse yourself in history or nature as you take in some of the most breathtaking views on the East Coast during the fall.